BMehron/Unsupervised-Segmentation/README.md

 #### Data Preparation

 The data preparation process simply consists of collecting your images into a single folder.
-Here, we describe the process for [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012//).
-Pascal VOC 2007 and MS-COCO are similar.
+Here is description of the process for [Pascal VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012//).

 Download the images into a single folder.
 Then create a text file where each line contains the name of an image file.
 For example, here is our initial data layout:
 ```